-Description of Activity Purpose Responsibility Annual Compliance Requirements Municipal Training Program Train MS4 personnel whose work may potentially impact stormwater and provide education on how to prevent water pollution OWSC, Stormwater Management Coordinator, Highway Superintendent Continuously train municipal personnel on how to improve water quality by following pollution prevention measures.
+Description of Activity Purpose Responsibility Annual Compliance Requirements Municipal Training Program Train MS4 personnel whose work may potentially impact stormwater and provide education on how to prevent water pollution OWSC, SMC, Highway Superintendent On an annual basis train municipal personnel on how to improve water quality by following pollution prevention measures: 13 Highway Department Employees were trained on 12/5/17.
 Document Municipal Operations Good Housekeeping Programs To annually measure the progress being made on the Annual Report for MCM 6.
-Stormwater Management Coordinator, Highway Superintendent, Transitions Landscape & Design, EnviroTech Continue to document parking lots swept, street sweeping, phosphorus applied in chemical fertilizer, nitrogen applied in chemical fertilizer, and the amount of pesticide/herbicide applied.
+SMC, Highway Superintendent, Transitions Landscape & Design, EnviroTech Continue to document parking lots swept, street sweeping, phosphorus applied in chemical fertilizer, nitrogen applied in chemical fertilizer, and the amount of pesticide/herbicide applied.
+See annual reports for totals.
 Municipal Building Maintenance Conduct building maintenance activities such that they do not impact the stormwater systems and local water bodies whenever possible.
-Stormwater Management Coordinator, Highway Superintendent Review the maintenance activity lists on an annual basis to determine if any improvements are necessary.
-Develop mitigation measures for each activity that impacts stormwater Parks & Open Space Maintenance Reduce the discharge of landscaping and lawn care waste from MS4 owned facilities through the use of Stormwater Management Coordinator, Highway Superintendent, Transitions Landscape & Design Maintain and/or update as necessary an inventory of all municipally owned lands that are and/or will be subject to landscaping and lawn care activities.
-Review the Park & Open Space Maintenance BMPs on an annual basis to determine of any improvements are necessary.
+SMC, Highway Superintendent Review the maintenance activity lists once every three years to determine if any improvements are necessary.
+Develop mitigation measures for each activity that impacts stormwater.
+Last reviewed in 2017.
+Parks & Open Space Maintenance Reduce the discharge of landscaping and lawn care waste from MS4 owned facilities through the use of SMC, Highway Superintendent, Transitions Landscape & Design Maintain and/or update as necessary an inventory of all municipally owned lands that are and/or will be subject to landscaping and lawn care activities.
+Review the Parks & Open Space Maintenance BMPs once every three years to determine of any improvements are necessary.
+Last reviewed in 2017.
 Train municipal personnel accordingly.
 Septic System Management To prevent improperly treated wastewaters from septic systems from impacting municipal stormwater systems and local waterbodies.
-Stormwater Management Coordinator, Highway Superintendent Continue to monitor and pump out facilities at the Bullis Park Concession (typically once every 3 to 4 years) and at the Highway Barn (typically once a year).
-Solid Waste Management Prevent the discharge of hazardous waste and materials from impacting municipal stormwater systems and local Stormwater Management Coordinator, Highway Superintendent Review the Solid Waste Management BMPs on an annual basis to determine if any improvements are necessary.
+SMC, Highway Superintendent Continue to monitor and pump out facilities at the Bullis Park Concession (typically once every 3 to 4 years) and at the Highway Barn (typically once a year).
+Solid Waste Management Prevent the discharge of hazardous waste and materials from impacting municipal stormwater systems and local waterbodies SMC, Highway Superintendent Review the Solid Waste Management BMPs once every three years to determine if any improvements are necessary.
+Last reviewed in 2017.
 Train municipal personnel accordingly.